Universal Plug-and-Play Content Translation for SitecoreAI: Introducing the XCentium Content Translate Marketplace App

 The problem comes when you need to translate content.
 You need a translation service for that, and the only way to bring one into Sitecore is through a Marketplace app.
-There is no built-in option and Marketplace app is the only way to do it.
+There is no built-in option, and a Marketplace app is the only way to do it.

 The Translation Bottleneck Nobody Talks About